docsforadobe/ame-scripting-guide/docs/reference/reference.md

 - `onItemAddedToBatch: constant string` : Notify when a batch item has been created successfully.
-Can be used for all FrontendScriptObject API’s which creates a batch item.
+Can be used for all FrontendScriptObject API's which creates a batch item.

 <a id="code-samples-2"></a>